 The Impact of Stress in the Workplace

 Stress in the workplace can cause problems for both the employee and the organization.
 When it comes to employees, it can have physical, emotional, cognitive, and behavioural effects.

 Similar to general stress, one of the most common physical effects for employees is sleep disturbance.
 According to Harvard Business Review, 66% of employees have suffered from sleep deprivation caused by stress.
 As you can imagine, this will further contribute to the effects on the organization, which we will cover below.
 Other physical effects include headaches, gastrointestinal issues, and raised blood pressure.

-Most employees who experience continuous stress also experience feelings of anxiety and irritability.
+Most employees who experience continuous stress at work also experience feelings of anxiety and irritability.
 Similar to sleep disturbances, these issues can be carried into the workplace, creating more problems.
-The longer these feelings continue, the more likely they are to develop into depression or labile emotions.
+The longer these feelings continue, the more likely they are to develop into depression or other mental health struggles.

 Stress can affect cause employees to suffer cognitive issues such as loss of concentration and motivation.
 Even worse than that, long-term stress in the workplace can contribute to difficulty with the thought process, loss of memory, and poor decision-making.
 You guessed it, all of these will also affect the organization.

 While these effects are slightly less common, and generally only result from prolonged, continuous stress, they are very real.
 Common behavioural issues that result from stress in the workplace include substance misuse, inappropriate displays of behaviour, isolation, and poor punctuality.
 Naturally, these are not ideal behaviours for an employee to be exhibiting.